African Action is pleased to announce a new project in Obbo, Southern Sudan!

 Needs identified in Obbo, Southern Sudan

 Church activities: A church was begun in 2012 and is already growing and functioning under the leadership of a man named Mark Okullu with 60 to 80 people attending services.
 The church began under a tree but is now housed in a natural bush timber structure with plastic sheeting inserted under the roof materials to protect from the heavy rains.
 Mark is also the teacher in the one local school in the area.
 Helping Mark is a man called Charles Oton, he is the brother of George Oling.
 George is presently completing pastoral training with the CRC Churches International in Warragul Victoria, and will be active in the work in cooperation with Pr Sunday Sula Lasa and his team of Pastors in Uganda.
-Friends of the Olings, Patrick Okwo & Santa Ageno, also originally from the Obbo community have agreed to work with us toward fulfillment of this vision.

 George Oling and his wife Medina Lamunu